LeStegii/server-software/RECOMMEND.md

 # Recommended
 Find below our recommended software solutions tailored to your needs.
 Please note that while we strive to offer the best suggestions, individual preferences may vary.

-**Note:** Some versions may be outdated and are not recommended for optimal performance.
-Versions such as 1.13 or 1.17 are examples of outdated versions; it's advisable to use newer, more efficient versions.
+**Note:** Some softwares are outdated and are no longer being actively developed.
+They may still be useful, but they aren't supported and most likely contain security vulnerabilities, like Log4Shell, besides worse performance and compatibility.
+It's advisable to use newer, more efficient versions.

 ### 🍦 Minecraft Vanilla
 - For a pure Minecraft experience without modifications, opt for the [Vanilla](java/VANILLA.md#-vanilla-minecraft) server.